 Water management has been one of the most strategic conservation measures across businesses at the Adani Group.
 Emphasis is made to ensure that dependence on freshwater sources is minimal, which in mutual interest of business operations, communities and the environment.

-2.2+ Billion Liters Rain Water harvested
+2+ Billion Litres Rain Water harvested annually

 100%Water reused at mining washery